-Travel from South Africa's Cape Town into the Cederberg Mountain and through the remote Namaqualand area to the Gariep River.
+Travel from Cape Town to the idyllic Cape Winelands and onto the Cederberg Mountains, before proceeding through the remote Namaqualand area to the Gariep River.
 Then cross into Namibia where you walk along the rim of the impressive Fish River Canyon.
 Drive north into the vast Namib Desert where we hike into Sesriem Canyon, climb Dune 45, visit the famous Sossusvlei Dunes and Deadvlei pan and experience the ancient desert on a guided walk.

 Experience the Best of Namibia on this amazing scenic, wildlife and cultural exploration!